Devoalda/CSC3105_Project/README.md

 3. **Model Training and Evaluation**: The notebook trains various machine learning models on the data and evaluates their performance.
 It also saves the trained models to a file for future use.

 4. **Model Visualization**: The notebook visualizes the performance of the trained models using various plots and metrics.

+## Notebook Files Overview

+Here is a brief description of each Jupyter notebook file included in this project:

+1. **Project.ipynb**: The primary method utilized for submission is showcased in this notebook, which outlines the outcomes of applying wavelet transformation to the data.
+This technique enables the analysis of various frequencies of a signal across different scales, aiding in the identification of patterns that change over time.

+2. **Project_DFT.ipynb**: This notebook contains the results of applying a Discrete Fourier Transform (DFT) to the data.
+The DFT is used to transform the data from the time domain to the frequency domain, which can reveal important patterns and features in the data.

+3. **Project_Original.ipynb**: This notebook contains the analysis performed on the raw Channel Impulse Response (CIR) data.
+Unlike the other notebooks, it does not apply transformations such as wavelet or DFT to the data.
+Instead, it works directly with the original, untransformed data, providing a baseline for comparison with the transformed data.

+4. **Project_OLD.ipynb**: This notebook contains our initial approach to the project.
+It serves as a record of our early ideas and experiments, and may contain different methods and techniques compared to the final approach.